Whistleblower (Qui Tam) Legal Funding

-Lawsuit financing for qui tam claims.
+Legal funding for qui tam claims.

-If you filed a qui tam (False Claims Act) case or a whistleblower claim and the process is dragging on, funding can help you stay financially stable while your case moves.
+If you filed a qui tam (False Claims Act) case or a whistleblower claim and the process is dragging on, pre-settlement funding can help you stay financially stable while your case moves.

-Baker Street Funding provides whistleblower litigation funding up to $10,000,000 for qualified matters, with simple (non-compounding) monthly pricing starting at 2% for select files.
+Baker Street Funding provides non-recourse lawsuit funding for whistleblowers (from $250,000 up to $1,000,000+ for qualified matters,).
+Pricing starts at 2.95% for select cases.

 What is a qui tam claim?